 To see the complete list of countries that do and do not require a visa to travel to Malaysia, please visit the official Malaysian government website.

 E-visa eligibility and entry requirements

 To enter Malaysia (and apply for an e-visa if needed), you must:

 have a passport valid for at least six months from the date of arrival

 have at least one blank passport page for entry and exit stamps

 have a travel ticket to your home country, country of residence or third country

-Immigration officials will place an entry stamp in your passport authorising a stay of up to 90 days.
-Travellers may apply to the Malaysian Immigration Department for extensions.
+Immigration officials will place an entry stamp in your passport authorizing a stay of up to 90 days.
+Travelers may apply to the Malaysian Immigration Department for extensions.
 You must exit Malaysia using the same passport that you used to enter.

 If your country of residence requires a visa to enter Malaysia, you can go about this one of two ways: